cycle/docs/docs/en/intro/about.md

 - schema scaffolding, introspection, migrations and debugging
 - supports global query scopes, UUIDs as PK, soft deletes and auto timestamps
 - custom column types, FKs to non-primary columns
-- use with or without annotations, proxy classes, and auto-migrations
+- use with or without attributes, proxy classes, and auto-migrations
 - compatible with Doctrine Collections, Illuminate Collections and custom collections
 - compatible with Doctrine Annotations, PHP8 attributes